-This course will provide analysis of State and Federal regulations, guidelines and court decisions related to education, business and public service organizations. will examine the impact of these processes and policies and project trends and applications for governance and policy making on theory and observation.
+This course provides an analysis of State and Federal regulations, guidelines, and court decisions related to education, business, and public service organizations.
+Students will examine the impact of these processes and policies and project trends and applications for governance and policymaking on theory and observation.